vaemoi-org/bookof/chapter1.md

 Our initial try at task management / scrum / kanban began with [taiga.io](https://taiga.io)

-but we eventually went with a more functional and dev centric approach with [bitbucket](https://bitbucket.org) and [bucketboard](https://marketplace.atlassian.com/plugins/bucketboard/cloud/overview?utm_source=BB-blog&utm_campaign=bitbucket_fy17q1-momentum-posts&_ga=1.104594437.463701457.1493158077)
+but we eventually went with a more functional and dev centric approach with [bitbucket](https://bitbucket.org) and [bucketboard](https://marketplace.atlassian.com/plugins/bucketboard/cloud/overview?utm_source=BB-blog&utm_campaign=bitbucket_fy17q1-momentum-posts&_ga=1.104594437.463701457.1493158077).

+For daily standups we're creating a standup bot hosted on now.sh along with a status reporting cli tool and chrome extension that we're calling

 #### Time Management

+For time management we recommend [WakaTime](https://wakatime.com) and their various plugins for editors and browsers.

 ## Chat \(aka HQ\)